The Truth of Prometheus (The Play)

 HEDISTE.

-Until then!
-Be safe, my beloved friend!
+Until we meet again—be safe, beloved friend!

 At the dungeon outside of Athens, Greece.